-In the two years since the Dobbs v.
-Jackson Women’s Health decision from the Supreme Court, state legislatures and courts have attempted to define the new post-Roe landscape in health care.
-That effort includes actions by states to enact health data privacy laws or to amend existing privacy laws to protect consumer health data
+Although it’s been 2 years since the Dobbs v.
+Jackson Women’s Health decision from the Supreme Court, various state legislatures and courts have tried to define the new post-Roe landscape.
+This effort includes new and revised laws to amend existing privacy laws to protect consumer health data.
+You can find out more on our

 With cybersecurity becoming a board-level issue, compliance officers, lawyers, board members, and business drivers are looking for official guidance or recommendations on cybersecurity measures to protect business, customers, and the wider economy.Continue Reading Cybersecurity preparedness: What guidance to follow?